biocore/mmvec/README.md

 **Number of iterations = `epoch #` multiplied by the ( Total # of microbial reads / `batch-size` parameter)**

+This also depends on if your program will converge.
+The `learning-rate` specifies the resolution (smaller step size = smaller resolution, but may take longer to converge).
+You will need to consult with Tensorboard to make sure that your model fit is sane.
+See this paper for more details on gradient descent: https://arxiv.org/abs/1609.04747

 If you are running this on a CPU, 16 cores, a run that reaches convergence should take about 1 day.
 If you have a GPU - you maybe able to get this down to a few hours.
 However, some finetuning of the `batch_size` parameter maybe required -- instead of having a small `batch_size` < 100, you'll want to bump up the `batch_size` to between 1000 and 10000 to fully leverage the speedups available on the GPU.

+Credits to Lisa Marotz ([@lisa55asil](https://github.com/lisa55asil)),  Yoshiki Vasquez-Baeza ([@ElDeveloper](https://github.com/ElDeveloper)) and Julia Gauglitz for their README contributions.